 What is Ring Device Health?

-The Device Health section in your Ring app is there to let you know all of the essential, operational information about your Ring devices.
+The Device Health Report section in your Ring application is there to let you know all of the essential, operational information about your Ring devices.

 Ring Device Health has been programmed to update every time an event is triggered.
 However, Device Health has never worked quite as well as it should and there are often bugs with this section of the Ring app.